ansiwen/ptrguard/README.md

 # PtrGuard
-PtrGuard is a small Go package that allows to pin a Go pointer (that is pointing to memory allocated by the Go runtime) within a `Scope()`.
-The scope provides a `Pinner` which can pin a Go pointer with the `Pin()` method, so that the pointer will not be touched by the garbage collector until the scope is left.
-Therefore the pinned Go pointer can either be directly stored in C memory with the `Poke()` method, or is allowed to be contained in Go memory that is passed to C functions, which both usually violates the [pointer passing rules](https://golang.org/cmd/cgo/#hdr-Passing_pointers).
-In the second case you might need the `NoCheck()` method to call the C function in a context, where the cgocheck debug feature is disabled, because PtrGuard doesn't have any possibility so far to tell cgocheck, that certain pointers are pinned.
+PtrGuard is a small Go package that allows to pin a Go pointer (that is pointing to memory allocated by the Go runtime) so that it will not be touched by the garbage collector.
+This can be either done directly with the `Pin()` function, in which case the pointer will be pinned, until the `Unpin()` method of the returned object is called.
+Alternatively a `Scope()` can be created, which provides a `Pinner` context with a `Pin()` method.
+In this case the pointer is pinned until the scope is left.

+Pinned Go pointers can either be directly stored in C memory with the `Poke()` method, or are allowed to be contained in Go memory that is passed to C functions, which both usually violates the [pointer passing rules](https://golang.org/cmd/cgo/#hdr-Passing_pointers).
+In the second case you might need the `NoCheck()` helper function to call the C function in a context, where the cgocheck debug feature is disabled.
+This is necessary because PtrGuard doesn't have any possibility to tell cgocheck, that certain pointers are pinned.

 ## Example
 Let's say we want to use a C API that uses [vectored